 - Ferbam Granuflo at 6 lb/A. Do not apply within 7 days of harvest.
 Not recommended for late season use due to black residue on fruit.
 Group M3 fungicide.
 24-hr reentry.

-- Flint 50 WG at 2 to 2.5 oz/A. Use as a protectant and not a curative.
+- Flint Extra at 2.5 to 2.9 fl oz/A. Use as a protectant and not a curative.
 Do not apply within 14 days of harvest.
 'Concord' grapes may be injured if accidentally sprayed.
 Group 11 fungicide.
 12-hr reentry.

 - Fontelis at 16 to 20 fl oz/A plus another fungicide.
 Do not use within 28 days of harvest or with thinning agents.
 Group 7 fungicide.
 12-hr reentry.